 As shown in Table 10-1, most of the regularly participating 21st CCLC students with prior year state assessment levels were below the proficiency level established by the FLDOE - a common target population for 21st CCLC programs across the country.
-More specifically, 57.8% of the regularly participating students were below proficiency in reading/ELA (N=26 of 45) and 40.0% were below proficiency in mathematics (N=18 of 45).
-These proportions exceed Florida's proportions, demonstrating that the Grace Place for Children and Families (Elementary School) 21st CCLC Program was more successful than most Florida programs in attracting and serving those students with the highest educational needs.
+More specifically, 69.5% of the regularly participating students were below proficiency in reading/ELA (N=57 of 82) and 56.0% were below proficiency in mathematics (N=47 of 84).
+These proportions exceed Florida's proportions, demonstrating that the Grace Place (Elementary) 21st CCLC Program was more successful than most Florida programs in attracting and serving those students with the highest educational needs.
 These state assessment scores are important to establish a baseline of student achievement towards the end of the prior year and, with some level of accuracy, their baseline level for the present academic year.
 The program utilized such data to guide placement of students, selection of remedial activities, and implementation of the greatest level of differentiated instruction allowable within the highly structured 21st CCLC project-based learning model.

-Current Year State Assessments (2017-2018)
+Current Year State Assessments (2018-2019)

-In terms of current year assessment scores, the Grace Place for Children and Families (Elementary School) 21st CCLC project worked to collect and provide 2018 FSA proficiency levels on all regularly participating students in tested grade levels (i.e., 3rd grade and higher), as well as Statewide Science Assessment (SSA) scores on any students taking such assessments (i.e., 5th grade students).
-It is noted that not all students have these scores, particularly those students that took an alternative assessment, those that were not in the country long enough to qualify for the assessment, those attending private schools, and those that were not enrolled in the school long enough to have their scores considered for the 2017-2018 assessment year.
-Overall, as shown in Table 10-2, 78 students were eligible to take the standardized assessments in reading and mathematics (3rd grade or higher), while 32 were in grade levels eligible to take the Statewide Science Assessment (5th or 8th grades).
-Of these students, the program reported FSA reading levels on 64 regularly participating students (82.1% of eligible students) and FSA mathematics levels on 68 regularly participating students (87.2%).
-Moreover, the program submitted Statewide Science Assessment (SSA) scores on a total of 29 regularly participating students - 90.6% of all 5th grade students participating in the program.
+In terms of current year assessment scores, the Grace Place (Elementary) 21st CCLC project worked to collect and provide 2019 FSA proficiency levels on all regularly participating students in tested grade levels (i.e., 3rd grade and higher), as well as Statewide Science Assessment (SSA) scores on any students taking such assessments (i.e., 5th grade students).
+It is noted that not all students have these scores, particularly those students that took an alternative assessment, those that were not in the country long enough to qualify for the assessment, those attending private schools, and those that were not enrolled in the school long enough to have their scores considered for the 2018-2019 assessment year.
+Overall, as shown in Table 10-2, 130 students were eligible to take the standardized assessments in reading and mathematics (3rd grade or higher), while 34 were in grade levels eligible to take the Statewide Science Assessment (5th or 8th grades).
+Of these students, the program reported FSA reading levels on 124 regularly participating students (95.4% of eligible students) and FSA mathematics levels on 124 regularly participating students (95.4%).
+Moreover, the program submitted Statewide Science Assessment (SSA) scores on a total of 34 regularly participating students - 100% of all 5th grade students participating in the program.